YottaDB/YDBDoc/MultiLangProgGuide/pythonprogram.rst

 .. code-block:: python

-    def lock(keys: Tuple[Tuple[Union[tuple, Optional["Key"]]]] = (), timeout_nsec: int = 0) -> None
+    def lock(nodes: Tuple[Tuple[Union[tuple, Optional["Node"]]]] = (), timeout_nsec: int = 0) -> None

 As a wrapper for the C function :ref:`ydb-lock-s-st-fn`, :code:`lock()` releases all lock resources currently held and then attempts to acquire the named lock resources referenced.
 If no lock resources are specified, it simply releases all lock resources currently held and returns.

-Lock resources are specified by passing YottaDB keys as a tuple or list of Python :code:`tuple` or :code:`yottadb.Key` objects.
-Each tuple representing a key must be of the form :code:`(variable_name, (subscript1, subscript2, ...))`, i.e. consist of two elements, a string representing a variable name and a tuple containing a series of strings representing subscripts, if any.
+Lock resources are specified by passing YottaDB nodes as a tuple or list of Python :code:`tuple` or :code:`yottadb.Node` objects.
+Each tuple representing a node must be of the form :code:`(variable_name, (subscript1, subscript2, ...))`, i.e. consist of two elements, a string representing a variable name and a tuple containing a series of strings representing subscripts, if any.

 If lock resources are specified, upon return, the process will have acquired all of the named lock resources or none of the named lock resources.

 - If :code:`timeout_nsec` exceeds :code:`yottadb.YDB_MAX_TIME_NSEC`, a :code:`yottadb.YDBError` exception will be raised where :code:`yottadb.YDB_ERR_TIME2LONG == YDBError.code()`
 - If the lock resource names exceeds the maximum number supported (currently 11), the function raises a :code:`ValueError` exception.
-- If :code:`keys` is not a Tuple of tuples representing variable name and subscript pairs, or a series of :code:`yottadb.Key` objects, then the function raises a :code:`TypeError` exception.
+- If :code:`nodes` is not a Tuple of tuples representing variable name and subscript pairs, or a series of :code:`yottadb.Node` objects, then the function raises a :code:`TypeError` exception.
 - If it is able to acquire the lock resource within :code:`timeout_nsec` nanoseconds, it returns holding the lock, otherwise it raises a :code:`YDBTimeoutError` exception.
 If :code:`timeout_nsec` is zero, the function makes exactly one attempt to acquire the lock, which is the default behavior if a value for :code:`timeout_nsec` is omitted.
 - If the underlying :ref:`ydb-lock-s-st-fn` call returns any other error, the function raises an exception containing the error code and message.

 The following example provides a demonstration of basic locking operations.
-The example locks several keys, then attempts to increment the lock on each key by calling a separately defined :code:`lock_value()` helper function as a separate Python process.
-Due to the initial locking of each key, each of these :code:`lock_value()` fails with an exit code of 1.
-Next, all locks are released and a number of new :code:`lock_value()` processes are spawned that again attempt to increment a lock on each key.
+The example locks several nodes, then attempts to increment the lock on each node by calling a separately defined :code:`lock_value()` helper function as a separate Python process.
+Due to the initial locking of each node, each of these :code:`lock_value()` fails with an exit code of 1.
+Next, all locks are released and a number of new :code:`lock_value()` processes are spawned that again attempt to increment a lock on each node.
 Since all locks were previously released, these new attempts succeed with each process exiting with a 0 exit code.

 .. code-block:: python